nephros/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 For some examples, see below.

 `%specialversion` will consist of:
- - if a tag parameter was specified n the `_service`, it will be used as the version
+ - if a tag parameter was specified in the `_service`, it will be used as the version
- - if a branch parameter was specified n the `_service`, it will be appended to the name, along with the hash of the git ref, prepended by the letter "g".
+ - if a branch parameter was specified in the `_service`, it will be appended to the name, along with the hash of the git ref, prepended by the letter "g".
- - if no tag parameter was specified n the `_service`, but a branch name was, it will contain the value of the *latest* tag in the branch, and branch name, timestamp, and git ref hash appended to it.
+ - if no tag parameter was specified in the `_service`, but a branch name was, it will contain the value of the *latest* tag in the branch, and the branch name, timestamp, and git ref hash appended to it.

 `%specialrevision` will have the format X.Y.Z where:
  - X is always 1
- - Y is a counter which roughly corresponds to the number of revisions of the OBS package source.
+ - Y is a counter that roughly corresponds to the number of revisions of the OBS package source.
  - Z is a counter starting at 1 and increasing each time OBS decides to automatically rebuild the package (usually because a dependency was rebuilt or newly published)

 Note that these auto-generated revision and version parameters will replace the